google/hat-backup/README.md

 - Add encryption through NaCL/sodiumdioxide; preferably as late as possible.

 ## Building from source
+First, make sure you have the required system libraries installed:
+* libsodium
+* libsqlite3

 0. Install rust (try nightly or check commit log for compatible version)
    * Rust nighly is available from http://rust-lang.org
 1. Checkout the newest version of the source: